TzuYaoHuang/FallingAxisymmetricObject/README.md

 ```

 Then there will be `.pvd` files generated at the end of the simulation.
 You could use ParaView to view the result!
+The drag coefficient plot comparison and data are also under directories `figure/`.